 Another place ticked off my list is Leadenhall Market located right in the middle of Canary Wharf.
 It was bustling full of businessmen enjoying a beer on their lunch break and people going about their day.
 They used it as Diagon Alley in one of the Harry Potter films, and the Leaky Cauldron was also nearby (which is actually an optician’s!).

 Would a trip to London ever be complete without visiting Notting Hill?
 I didn’t get many photos here because it was starting to get dark, and I was absolutely shattered.

 Pain and time limits aside, I did have a wonderful time.
-Winter Wonderland was magical but very busy and crowded.
+No visit to London at Christmas would be complete without a visit to Winter Wonderland.
+It was magical but very busy and crowded.
 It was a bit of a mix between Bridgwater Fair and the rustic Christmas Market’s I visited in Vienna.
 Now that I’ve been to Winter Wonderland once, I don’t know if it’ll be something high on my list to do again.

 If you enjoyed reading about my experience in London – why not check out some of my other travel-related posts here!